-When you are in a soulmate relationship you will mirror each other.
+When you’re in a soulmate relationship you will mirror each other.
 Soulmates mirror one another to allow each individual to see their true selves.
-Only when soulmates see their true selves can they evolve to be a better version of who they truly are, becoming their truest and highest self.
+Only when soulmates see their true selves can they evolve to be a better version of who they truly are.
+This allows them to become their truest and highest self.
 Soulmate mirroring forces you to take a long hard look at who you really are, warts and all.

 Do you have any insecurities you have been trying to keep at bay?
 If so, you can expect your soulmate to bring them to the surface.
 This occurs so you can finally deal with them and get rid of them once and for all.
-Actually if you have any unresolved issues, especially when it comes to relationships, your soulmate will encourage you to renounce them and evolve to a better person of yourself.
+Actually any unresolved issues, especially when it comes to relationships, can be renounced as well.
+Getting rid of them will evolve you to a better person of yourself.

-Very often the mirror can have a ‘darker side’ when we must consider issues within our psyches that need to be addressed, especially if we are don’t want to work on them.
-This is actually the point where all hell can break lose, and very often does.
-This is where many problems develop within the relationship especially when one of the soulmates does not want to evolve, even though this is why the Universe brought you together: to work on yourselves to become better versions of you.
+Very often the mirror can have a dark side when we must face issues within our psyches.
+Especially if we don’t want to work on them.
+This is actually the point where all hell will break lose, and very often does.
+Problems develop within the relationship especially when one of you doesn’t want to evolve.
+But this is why the Universe brought you together: to work on yourselves to become better versions of you.

 For example, let’s say Tom and Miranda are soulmates.
-Tom starts sabotaging the relationship because of his insecurities that developed from prior relationship experiences.
-He test Miranda to see if she will leave him, because he is afraid she will.
+Tom starts sabotaging the relationship because of his insecurities from prior relationships.
+He tests Miranda to see if she will leave him, because he’s afraid she will.
 So he breaks dates, acts weird and aloof some times, won’t talk about his feelings, or tries to deny them.
 Now what Miranda should see in the mirror is Tom’s insecurity and the need for him to fix it.
 Instead, Miranda gets insecure and becomes afraid Tom will end the relationship.
 She should see she needs to deal with his insecurity instead of creating her own.
 By getting insecure herself she is bringing even more insecurity into the relationship!

 If Miranda wants Tom to be strong, shouldn’t she be strong herself?
 If Miranda wants Tom to believe in their soulmate connection, shouldn’t she?
 Miranda should be leading by example, as in an example of strength.
 By showing Tom weakness, she is feeding his insecurity as well as hers.